sabrallah/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-Create a script that creates a directory named myfirstdirectory in the /tmp/ directory.
 7-Move the file betty from /tmp/ to /tmp/myfirstdirectory.
 8-Delete the file betty
+9-Delete the directory myfirstdirectory that is in the /tmp directory.